ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 ```

 ## Conclusion
-We converd the basic and learned the core concepts related to kubernetes.
+We learned about the basics and core concepts related to kubernetes.